The 11+ test in Bexley

 The CEM 11+ is based on areas that children should know about from their day-to-day primary education, and no official practice or past papers are released.
 The local authority discourages parents from tutoring their children for the test as they should be able to make a good attempt at all questions using the knowledge they've gained at school, but you can boost their chances of success by working on their study skills and encouraging them to read widely across a range of books.

 When you register your child for the test, you'll receive practice questions and a familiarisation booklet so your child knows what the test will look like and what sort of questions to expect.
-You'll find more information about the Bexley test at www.bexley.gov.uk/selectiontests.
+More information about the Bexley selection test is available on the council website.

 While every effort has been made to ensure the information we provide about individual schools is accurate, admissions arrangements for Year 7 entry change regularly so it is essential to check for the most up-to-date advice on schools' own websites.